l-haus/gtex-pipeline/docs/cloud-notes.md

 ## 10) Troubleshooting Log (append daily)
 - 2025-08-12 — Task is hitting AWS S3 instead of MinIO: InvalidAccessKeyId → Point the S3 client to the MinIO endpoint inside Docker (.env file).
+- 2025-08-12 - Make build error, unable to prepare context → Use absolute paths in Makefile.

 ## 11) Teardown (local)
 brew services stop minio   # or Ctrl-C if foreground